RitikMathur04/Optical-Flow-Disparity/README.md

 ![Disparity Error](https://github.com/RitikMathur04/Optical-Flow-Disparity-Error-Calculation-and-Visualization/blob/master/images/1.png)
 ![Flow Error](https://github.com/RitikMathur04/Optical-Flow-Disparity-Error-Calculation-and-Visualization/blob/master/images/2.png)
 ## Support
-If you really like this repository and find it useful, please consider (★) starring it, so that it can reach a broader audience of like-minded people.
+If you really like this repository and find it useful, please consider (★) starring it and acknowledging, so that it can reach a broader audience of like-minded people.
 It would be highly appreciated :) !
 ## Author
 Ritik Mathur<br>
 Email: rmathur@me.iitr.ac.in <br>